Binding Financial Agreements

 A court can set aside a BFA for several reasons authorised by section 90K of the Family Law Act.
 These can include:

-- To avoid creditors: a BFA will be set aside where it is found that the agreement was for the purpose of defrauding creditors to one or both of the parties
+- To avoid creditors: a BFA will be set aside where it is found it was for the purpose of defrauding creditors to one or both of the parties

 - Void or unenforceable: due to a contractual principle such as mistake, misrepresentation, public policy, uncertainty, incompleteness, duress, undue influence, unconscionability, breach, waiver, or estoppel

 - Impractical: where the parties’ circumstances have changed since the BFA was entered that would make applying the BFA impracticable